 - Shop along the edges of Inner and Outer Alster

-What to do in Hamburg: Top attractions & places to visit
+What to do in Hamburg: Top attractions & best places to visit

 Climb the tower at St. Michael’s Church